mlin/GenomicSQLite/docs/guide.md

 GenomicSQLite enables creation of a **Genomic Range Index (GRI)** for any database table in which each row represents a genomic feature with (chromosome, beginPosition, endPosition) coordinates.
 The coordinates may be sourced from table columns or by computing arithmetic expressions thereof.
 The index tracks any updates to the underlying table as usual, with one caveat explained below.

 Once indexed, the table can be queried for all features overlapping a query range.
 A GRI query yields a [rowid](https://www.sqlite.org/rowidtable.html) set, which your SQL query can select from the indexed table for further filtering or analysis.
-Please review the brief SQLite documentation on [rowid](https://www.sqlite.org/rowidtable.html) and [Autoincrement](https://www.sqlite.org/autoinc.html) to proceed.
+Please review the brief SQLite documentation on [rowid](https://www.sqlite.org/rowidtable.html) and [Autoincrement](https://www.sqlite.org/autoinc.html).

 ### Conventions